Peyton Manning at 44: Top 5 moments from quarterback's illustrious career

 3. First Super Bowl title - Feb.
 4, 2007

 Peyton Manning won his first championship in a 29-17 victory over the Chicago Bears in Super Bowl XLI.
-It took Manning nine years to\ win his first Super Bowl title.
+It took Manning nine years to win his first Super Bowl title.

 He completed 25 of 38 passes for 247 yards and one touchdown, and he was named Super Bowl MVP.
 At-the-time rookie running back Joseph Addai had 10 receptions for 66 receiving yards and 77 rushing yards, and Dominic Rhodes piled up 113 yards and one score on 21 carries.

-The Colts rode both running backs and their defense, which intercepted Bears quarterback Rex Grossman two times, in this rainy evening in Miami.
+The Colts rode both running backs and their defense, which intercepted Bears quarterback Rex Grossman two times, on this rainy evening in Miami.

 2. Peyton wins 5th NFL MVP - Dec.
 22, 2013